crashcloud/Crash/README.md

 See the [open issues](https://github.com/crashcloud/Crash/issues) for a full list of proposed features (and known issues).
 There is also the [contribution guide](CONTRIBUTING.md) for more info.

+# Support
+For support with Crash please post  on discourse in the`Multi-user` category https://discourse.mcneel.com/c/plug-ins/multi-user/163.

 # About The Project

 This project has been completed as part of the TT AEC Hackathon 2022 - New York.
 This plugin/application allows users to